Cosmicflows-4

-Modest samples of SNIa were included in earlier releases: 308 cases in {\it Cosmicflows-2}, increased to 389 in {\it Cosmicflows-3}.
-Here, those samples are augmented by contributions from four new sources, more than doubling the available sample to 1008 SNIa events within $z=0.1$.
-Core collapse supernovae (SNII) are proving to be useful distance tools also, although not with the same accuracy.
+Modest samples of SN Ia were included in earlier releases: 308 cases in {\it Cosmicflows-2}, increased to 389 in {\it Cosmicflows-3}.
+Here, those samples are augmented by contributions from four new sources, more than doubling the available sample to 1008 SN Ia events within $z=0.1$.
+Core-collapse SN II are proving to be useful distance tools also, although not with the same accuracy.
 A limited sample of SNII will be discussed in \S \ref{sec:snii}.

-The new samples beyond those of {\it Cosmicflows-3} include 235 hosts from the Lick Observatory Supernova Search \citep{2013MNRAS.433.2240G}, 137 hosts from the first release of the Carnegie Supernova Project \citep{2018ApJ...869...56B}, 669 hosts from the collection by \citet{2021MNRAS.tmp.1412S}, 597 hosts in the PantheonPlus compilation \citep{2021arXiv211203863S, 2021arXiv211203864B}, the 560 late-type hosts in the largely overlapping and augmented Pantheon+SH0ES sample \citep{2022ApJ...934L...7R}, 134 hosts of SNIa with spectral "twin" properties by the Nearby Supernova Factory \citep{2021ApJ...912...71B}, and 89 hosts of events studied at infrared bands \citep{2019ApJ...887..106A}.
+The new samples beyond those of {\it Cosmicflows-3} include 235 hosts from the Lick Observatory Supernova Search \citep{2013MNRAS.433.2240G}, 137 hosts from the first release of the Carnegie Supernova Project \citep{2018ApJ...869...56B}, 669 hosts from the collection by \citet{2021MNRAS.tmp.1412S}, 597 hosts in the PantheonPlus compilation \citep{2022ApJ...938..110B, 2022ApJ...938..113S}, the 560 late-type hosts in the largely overlapping and augmented Pantheon+SH0ES sample \citep{2022ApJ...934L...7R}, 134 hosts of SN~Ia with spectral {\it twin} properties by the Nearby Supernova Factory \citep{2021ApJ...912...71B}, and 89 hosts of events studied at infrared bands \citep{2019ApJ...887..106A}.